+You may wish to consider the following Guide to determine the appropriate process for your circumstances.
 At any time during this process, you can contact BCFSA to file a complaint.
 We will not be able to mediate on a consumer’s behalf or order an insurance company to pay your claim.
 However, we can help you obtain a clear response from the insurance company.
 The complaints we receive can also help to monitor and identify systemic issues in the insurance marketplace.

 - If your complaint pertains to insurance agents, salespeople or adjusters, please contact the Insurance Council of British Columbia.